-The Bookhouse of Stuyvesant Plaza, et al. v.
-Amazon.com et al. Successfully defended Penguin Random House LLC in class action complaint brought in the US District Court for the Southern District of New York by retail booksellers, alleging that Amazon.com and major publishers of electronic books conspired to prevent retail booksellers from selling electronic books by agreeing to use digital rights management software proprietary to Amazon, which prevents Kindle owners from purchasing electronic books from sources other than Amazon.
-Led publisher defendants’ motion to dismiss, which resulted in the dismissal with prejudice of all claims.
+- The Bookhouse of Stuyvesant Plaza, et al. v.
+Amazon.com et al. (US District Court, SDNY).
+Successfully defended Penguin Random House LLC in class action complaint brought in the US District Court for the Southern District of New York by retail booksellers, alleging that Amazon.com and major publishers of electronic books conspired to prevent retail booksellers from selling electronic books by agreeing to use digital rights management software proprietary to Amazon, which prevents Kindle owners from purchasing electronic books from sources other than Amazon.
+On a motion to dismiss, obtained dismissal with prejudice of all claims against defendant publishers.

 International Arbitration and Alternative Dispute Resolution